mariaadshead/mariaadshead.github.io/docs/_posts/2023-04-28-Analysis-of-song-lyrics-in-popular-music-using-quantitative-text-analysis-techniques.markdown

 into a corpus, treating the lyrics of each song as a separate document, and created a DFM and a tokens object for the respective functions that only accept data in this format.
 To analyse the lyrics, I implemented topic modelling and keyness analysis.
 Below I present the code for each step of my project.

+_Note: racial slurs in plots were blurred out._

 First, load the necessary packages.

 {% highlight ruby %}